drshahizan/drshahizan/README.md

  # Dr Shahizan | Academic & Tech Educator  <img src="https://raw.githubusercontent.com/drshahizan/drshahizan/master/img/wave.gif" width="30">

-I'm a Lecturer at [Universiti Teknologi Malaysia (UTM)](https://www.utm.my/) passionate about education and fostering a love for software development.
+Educating future leaders as a Lecturer at [Universiti Teknologi Malaysia (UTM)](https://www.utm.my/), with a strong passion for software development and innovation.

 <!-- I'm constantly seeking opportunities to learn and contribute to the open-source community.
 Here's what I'm up to on GitHub: